coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Thanks to reserved notations, the inductive, co-inductive, record, recursive and
-corecursive definitions can benefit of customized notations.
+corecursive definitions can benefit from customized notations.
 To do this, insert
 a ``where`` notation clause after the definition of the (co)inductive type or
 (co)recursive term (or after the definition of each of them in case of mutual
 definitions).
 The exact syntax is given by :token:`decl_notation` for inductive,